Environmental Protection Agency (EPA).

 Request for Nominations to the Children's Health Protection Advisory Committee.

-The U.S. Environmental Protection Agency (EPA) invites nominations from a range of qualified candidates to be considered for appointment to its Children's Health Protection Advisory Committee.
-Vacancies are anticipated to be filled by December 2013.
-Sources in addition to this Federal Register Notice may also be used to solicit nominees.
+The U.S. Environmental Protection Agency (EPA) invites nominations from a range of qualified candidates for consideration for appointment to its Children's Health Protection Advisory Committee (CHPAC).
+The EPA anticipates filling vacancies by January 1, 2020.
+The EPA may also use sources in addition to this Federal Register Notice to solicit nominees.

-Submit nominations by September 20, 2013 by email to email@example.com or mail to: Martha Berger, Designated Federal Officer, Office of Children's Health Protection, U.S. Environmental Protection Agency, Mail Code 1107T, 1301 Constitution Avenue NW., Washington, DC 20460.
+Submit nominations by October 11, 2019 by email to EPA_CHPAC@icfi.com or mail to Nica Louie, Designated Federal Officer, Office of Children's Health Protection, U.S. Environmental Protection Agency, Mail Code 1107T, 1301 Constitution Avenue NW, Washington, DC, 20460.

 Start Further Info